savoirfairelinux/opendht/README.md

 ## Examples
 ### C++ example
 The `tools` directory includes simple example programs :
-* `dhtnode`, a command line tool, mostly used for debuging, allowing to perform operations supported by the library (get, put etc.) with text values.
+* `dhtnode`, a command line tool, allowing to run a DHT node and perform operations supported by the library (get, put etc.) with text values.
 * `dhtchat`, a very simple IM client working over the dht.

 Example program launching a DHT node, connecting to the network and performing some basic operations: